Wee Cho Yaw: Philanthropy

 Wee had been appointed chairman of the Nanyang University council in 1970, and he led efforts to modernise the university by updating its curriculum and establishing English as its medium of instruction.
 After the government merged Nanyang with the University of Singapore in 1980, Wee was appointed to the council of the newly formed National University of Singapore.
 In 2004, he became pro-chancellor of the Nanyang Technological University (NTU).

 In February 2009, the Wee Foundation was set up with an initial S$30 million endowment from the Wee family.
-The charitable foundation focuses on education and welfare for the under-privileged, and also promotes the Chinese language and culture as well as social integration.
-In August 2011, Wee received the Darjah Utama Bakti Cemerlang (Distinguished Service Order) in recognition of his work with the SFCCA and as pro-chancellor of NTU.
+The charitable foundation focuses on education and welfare for the underprivileged, and also promotes the Chinese language and culture as well as social integration.

 Education

-Wee is the chairman of the joint School Management Committee for Chung Cheng High School (Main), Chung Cheng High School (Yishun) and Nanyang Junior College.
-He also holds chairmanship of Singapore Hokkien Huay Kuan.
+Wee was the chairman of the joint School Management Committee for Chung Cheng High School (Main), Chung Cheng High School (Yishun) and Nanyang Junior College.
+He also held chairmanship of Singapore Hokkien Huay Kuan.